thecodingdoc/neep/paper/paper.md

 of the patients to construct a null distribution in parallel.
 Using this null distribution, NEEP transforms the p-values so they are statistically valid.
-Finally, NEEP conducts FDR p-value correction and calculates some effect sizes, the hazard ratio and the 1, 2, and 5 year mortality ratios.
+Finally, NEEP conducts FDR p-value correction and calculates effect sizes, the hazard ratio and the 1, 2, and 5 year mortality ratios.